Abernaughty/git-maber/memory-bank/progress.md

    - ✅ Fixed linting errors in the codebase by adding import aliases with underscores
    - ✅ Formatted all files in the project with Prettier

+10. **Design System Foundation**:
+    - ✅ Created a comprehensive design tokens system in TypeScript
+    - ✅ Implemented theme CSS file with variables for consistent styling
+    - ✅ Added utility CSS classes to complement Tailwind's utilities
+    - ✅ Updated Tailwind configuration to use design tokens
+    - ✅ Established a well-organized directory structure for components

+11. **Component Library Implementation**:
+    - ✅ Created common, layout, project, and blog component categories
+    - ✅ Implemented proper TypeScript typing for all components
+    - ✅ Set up export files for easy importing
+    - ✅ Developed a versatile Button component with variants, sizes, and states
+    - ✅ Created a flexible Card component with variants and options
+    - ✅ Added comprehensive test coverage for components
+    - ✅ Fixed accessibility issues in components
+    - ✅ Updated the portfolio page to showcase the component library

 ## What's Left to Build

 ### Foundation Phase